 What if a user opens the login link on their computer?

 The login link will only work from a mobile device.
-If a user opens it on a computer, they’ll see a message instructing them to tap on it from their mobile device instead.
+If a user opens it on a computer, they will see a message instructing them to tap on it from their mobile device instead.

 When tapping on a login link I’m asked where I should open the link.
 Which is the correct option?